-The kernel doesn't delete such an object, unless it is short of memory.
-Otherwise it keeps the dentry object, because it may be useful in the future.
-The dentry object in the negative state is not associated with a valid inode object.
+The kernel doesn't delete such an object, unless it runs out of free memory.
+It keeps the dentry object, because it may be useful in the future.
+A dentry object in the negative state is not associated with a valid inode object.
 It means that it refers to a file or directory that has been deleted or that never existed.
 The kernel also doesn't delete such an object without a reason.
-Those objects may be useful when the paths that contain entries associated with those object are referenced.
-They can prevent the kernel from resolving incorrect paths that already have been processed.
+These objects may be useful when paths that contain entries associated with them are referenced.
+They can prevent the kernel from resolving invalid paths that already have been processed.
 Dentry objects are allocated and deallocated by the slab allocator.
 The Linux kernel maintains also a buffer of dentry objects.
-It consists of three elements: the list of all dentry objects, the list of recently accessed object, which usually stores objects in the used and unused states, and the hash array that applies a hash function to quickly locate a given dentry object in the buffer.
-The kernel start resolving a path with the last entry.
+It consists of three elements: a list of all dentry objects, a list of recently accessed objects, which usually stores objects in used and unused states, and a hash array that applies a hash function to quickly locate a given dentry object in the buffer.
+The kernel starts resolving a path with the last entry.